 USAC will send a grade report for your USAC courses and a U of Ghana transcript for courses taken at the U of Ghana.
-Both documents will be sent to your home address and to UW-Eau Claire upon completion of the program.
+Both documents will be sent to UW-Eau Claire upon completion of the program.
 However, your grades cannot be posted to your UW-Eau Claire record until UW-Eau Claire receives an official grade report directly from USAC.
 The U of Ghana transcript may arrive later than the USAC courses on your grade report, so your UWEC degree audit may not be fully updated right away.